Yoda-Flash/rabeat/how_to_play.md

 - 3

 ## How To Play Screen
-The player can find a link to instructions for playing the game by accessing the How To Play screen.
+The player can find a QR Code to instructions for playing the game by accessing the How To Play screen.
 Once entered, any button may be pressed to exit it.